BrisksHan/NE-DTIP/README.md

 python version: 3.6

-package require: numpy scipy gensim
+package require: numpy scipy gensim networkx

 the version will be added soon.